Applying through UCAS – a guide for parents of international studentsby Judith Charlton

 2. Writing a personal statement

-As part of their UCAS application your child will need to submit a personal statement.
-It is an important part of their application and could be the very thing that earns them a place studying their dream subject at their favourite university.
+As part of their UCAS application, your child will need to submit a personal statement.
+It is an important part of their application and could be the very thing that earns them a place to study their dream subject at their favourite university.

 3. Attaching a reference